pratapladhani/agentcon-pizza-workshop/docs/2_create-agent.md

 # Create Your First Agent

-In this chapter, we’ll walk through the process of creating your very first AI agent using the **Azure AI Foundry Agent Service**.
+In this chapter, we’ll walk through the process of creating your very first AI agent using the **Microsoft Foundry Agent Service**.
 By the end, you’ll have a simple agent running locally that you can interact with in real time.

 First switch back to the Github codespace environment you created earlier.
 Make sure the terminal pane is still opened on the **workshop** folder.